Just like the 1970’s and 80’s demonized fat for a generation to come, I fear that we are currently doing the same thing to carbohydrates. AKA carbs.

-For instance oligosaccharides like inulin are associated with improved gut health and improved gut health can actually improve your digestion, improved digestion alters how your body absorbs nutrients and utilizes them, increasing markers of health like circulating levels of minerals/vitamins.
+For instance oligosaccharides like inulin are associated with improved gut health.
+Improved gut health can actually improve your digestion.
+Improved digestion alters how your body absorbs nutrients and utilizes them.
+Increasing markers of health like circulating levels of minerals/vitamins.

-It might literally change how your body uptakes energy from the food you eat, affecting the ‘energy-in‘ side of the fitness equation too.
+Carbs like this might literally change how your body uptakes energy from the food you eat.
+Affecting the ‘energy-in‘ side of the fitness equation too.

-Fiber is perhaps one of the most well researched and health boosting carbohydrate nutrients we’re aware of, and most people quite simply put, don’t get enough!
+Fiber is perhaps one of the most well researched and health boosting carbohydrates we’re aware of.
+Most people, simply put, don’t get enough!

-So although your body doesn’t actually break fiber down and use it for energy (readily – it is a small byproduct), fiber is still important to consume for health reasons.
+Although your body doesn’t actually break fiber down and use it for energy (readily – it is a small byproduct).
+Fiber is still important to consume for health reasons, especially digestive health.

 Hungry + Angry = Hangry

-When it comes to athletic, muscle mass gain and workout performance, they just might be the ergogenic aid too; outside of other performance enhancing drugs anyway…
+When it comes to athletic, muscle mass gain and workout performance, carbs might be the ergogenic aid too.
+Well them and creatine, if we ignore performance enhancing drugs.
+Let’s ignore them.